fingolex

 A trade secret is a piece of information which

-(a) is, neither as a body, nor in the precise configuration and assembly of its components, generally known or readily accessible to persons in the circles normally handling this type of information and therefore is of economic value; and
+is, neither as a body, nor in the precise configuration and assembly of its components, generally known or readily accessible to persons in the circles normally handling this type of information and therefore is of economic value; and

-b) has been subject to reasonable steps under the circumstances, by the person lawfully in control of the information, to keep it secret; and
+subject to reasonable steps under the circumstances, by the person lawfully in control of the information, to keep it secret; and

-c) for which there is a justified interest in confidentiality;
+c) for which there is a

 Outstanding features of protection of a trade secret